graphitemaster/smbf/README.md

 };
 ```

+## Legend

-* The P is short for position.
+* The P is short for position
-* The N is short for normal.
+* The N is short for normal
 * The C is short for coordinate (as in texture coordinate.)
-* The T is short for tangent.
+* The T is short for tangent
-* The B is short for bitangent.
+* The B is short for bitangent

+## Storage of data

 * P is 3-component float vector.
 * N is 3-component float vector.